Structural Engineer Job Description: Top Duties and Qualifications

 A structural engineer’s duties and responsibilities usually comprise the following:

-• Surveying building sites to determine suitability for the planned construction
+• surveying building sites to determine suitability for the planned construction

-• Applying principles of maths and physics to design structures and determine suitable construction methods
+• applying principles of maths and physics to design structures and determine suitable construction methods

-• Preparing technical drawings using specialised software
+• preparing technical drawings using specialised software

-• Assessing materials and already-erected structures to determine their ability to withstand loads and environmental influences
+• assessing materials and already-erected structures to determine their ability to withstand loads and environmental influences

-• Supervising the construction process to ensure all requirements are met
+• supervising the construction process to ensure all requirements are met.

 Hire your next Structural Engineer today.